TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 Above on the left illustration describes what happens for such a resource (Account Entity).
 Vertically time is represented and the arrow represent messages send and received.

-First (1) a vote request is received from a 2PC manager (not shown), preconditions are checked and the resource is locked.
+First (1) a vote request is received from a 2PC manager, preconditions are checked and the resource is locked.
 When another event (2) arrives it is delayed.
 Now when the 2PC manager signals the commit later (3), the event's effects are applied to the resource's internal state and the resource is unlocked.
 Now the delayed event can start as well.
 We see that in this way all events are nicely serialized for this resource and no preconditions are done on possibly invalid (partial) state.
 Event do have to wait on each other in this case, which can become a problem for busy resources.